Black Rifle Secrets

-That is the first secret and it is a closely guarded one.
+This is the first secret and it is a closely guarded one.
 We simply don’t know.
-The answer to that question likely changes over time as well.
+The answer likely changes over time as well.
 We do know that they make a LOT of them – 9,000 per week according to their website!
-The only way a consumer can be really sure they have a Toolcraft BCG is to buy one from a Toolcraft dealer like SpiceTac.
+The only way an end-user can be really sure they have a Toolcraft BCG is to buy one from a Toolcraft dealer like SpiceTac.

 When it comes to finishes, calibers or custom dimensions, the sky is the limit.
 Some currently available finishes include Black Nitride, Nickel Boron, Manganese Phosphate, Ionbond DLC, and Titanium Nitride.
-Toolcraft has also done chrome finishes.
+Toolcraft has done chrome finishes in the past, but infrequently.
 Calibers include 5.56 NATO, 308 Winchester, 9mm X 19, 6.8 SPC, 6.5 Grendel, 458 Socom, and 7.62 X 39.